 - Energy and resource efficiency programmes for SMEs: The Region wished to collect information on demonstration projects and policy instruments that could be implemented on its territory with the view to helping businesses improve their energy and resource efficiency performance.

-Accomplished peers from Croatia, Cyprus, Greece and Malta, as well as Thematic Experts from the Policy Learning Platform, partnered up to share their insight on the abovementioned issues.
-They provided valuable suggestions on energy and resource efficiency solutions with a high degree of transferability that could be replicated in Western Macedonia based on successful experiences in other EU regions.
+The peers provided valuable suggestions on energy and resource efficiency solutions with a high degree of transferability that could be replicated in Western Macedonia based on successful experiences in other EU regions.

 Please find the policy challenges of the Region Western Macedonia and the suggestions of the peers in the follow-up report.